HristoStoynov/Snaky/README.md

 # Snaky
-Snaky is a game made with Vanilla JavaScript and other.
+Snaky is a game made with Vanilla JavaScript and others.
 It is like the old game of Snake!

+Play, enjoy and let the force be with you! :)

+Revolution!
+Napoleon Bonaparte